 3. Stroll around Speicherstadt and HafenCity

-Admire the neo-gothic architecture of the historic Speicherstadt & the contrasting 21st century HafenCity.
+Admire the neo-gothic architecture of the historic Speicherstadt and the contrasting 21st century HafenCity.
 Make a small diversion to the controversial Elb Philharmonic Hall.
 Then head to the Deichstrasse to see some of Hamburg’s oldest homes.
 Don’t miss the stunning Chilehaus near the Messberg U-Bahn station.

 Join a 2.5-hour walking tour of Speicherstadt, Hafen City and the ElbPhilharmonie.